stayForward09/Rythm_react_gatsby/src/pages/home/homepage.md

 We believe in the triangle Gymnast, Coach, Parents based on a strong collaboration and trust between all parties and in which everyone has their important roles: the coach teaches, the gymnast learns and the parent supports.

 All Coaches, Teachers, and Volunteers are CRB checked and have passed Safeguarding and Child Protection Course.

+All gymnasts must register to the British Gymnastics.